Theta-Limited/.github/profile/README.md

 <a href="https://github.com/Theta-Limited/OpenAthenaIOS"><img width="330" alt="openathena for ios an arbitrary image point is selected and the coresponding location calculated is displayed" src="https://github.com/Theta-Limited/.github/assets/25494111/86968e65-5fde-4e7f-9201-4ccc7babc193"></a>

+This version of the software is perfect for commercial drone users!
+This version includes a system which automatically downloads an elevation model for your selected drone image.
+The app also supports downloading map areas for later offline use.

 ## Multiplicative Value

-The OpenAthena for Android app supports seamless integrations with platforms such as the [Android Team Awareness Kit](https://en.wikipedia.org/wiki/Android_Team_Awareness_Kit) using the industry-standard [Cursor on Target (CoT)](https://www.mitre.org/sites/default/files/pdf/09_4937.pdf) interchange format:
+The OpenAthena apps supports seamless integrations with platforms such as the [Android Team Awareness Kit](https://en.wikipedia.org/wiki/Android_Team_Awareness_Kit) using the industry-standard [Cursor on Target (CoT)](https://www.mitre.org/sites/default/files/pdf/09_4937.pdf) interchange format:

 <img width="586" alt="OpenAthena for Android DJI_0419.JPG target shown in Google Maps satellite view" src="https://raw.githubusercontent.com/Theta-Limited/OpenAthenaAndroid/master/assets/0419_maps_screenshot.png">

 <img width="586" alt="OpenAthena for Android triggers a waypoint to show in Android Team Awarness Kit at the calculated location" src="https://raw.githubusercontent.com/Theta-Limited/OpenAthenaAndroid/master/assets/ATAK_OpenAthena_CoT_Demo_landscape.png">

-It also supports one tap copy/paste for use with the team messaging platform of your choice.

 ## Make it yours